wzy2174229/learngit/readme.txt

 Git is a version control system.
 Git is free software.

-this is git test
+this is git test for add
-hellow git
+hellow git hhhhhha